 - F -

-Federated dataset - dataset federation is the ability to have datasets published on different Socrata sites or through another service, brought together into a public Socrata catalog.
+Federated dataset - Dataset federation is the ability to have datasets that are published on different Socrata sites or other services brought together into a public Socrata catalog.

 A programmatic way to narrow a search using specified conditions.